- Magnificent Baalbeck

 Stay overnight at the 4-star Cedrus Hotel (3Q) in Bsharri where facilities include a restaurant, bar, outdoor terrace and free Wi-Fi.
 Each of the 40 rooms is equipped with a telephone, television, tea and coffee-making facilities, safe, and hairdryer.
 B, L, D

 The Qadisha Valley is a UNESCO World Heritage Site not only due to the presence of the Cedars of Lebanon forest, but its significance in terms of early Christianity.
 The valley was a centre for religious communities and hermits, and the monastic settlements found in this rocky mountainous landscape range from hidden chapels to hermitages, monasteries, and fresco-decorated caves carved into the rock.
 Set off today for a hike in the valley seeking out these unique sights and taking in the landscape that inspired their development here.
 The hike will be of easy to moderate difficulty and will take approximately three hours.

 Please note: you will be walking over terrain that may be rough, uneven and sloping.
 A reasonable level of fitness is required and you should ensure you wear appropriate footwear.
 Should you have any doubts as to your suitability for the trek, please speak to your tour manager beforehand.

-Spend the next two nights at the locally rated 3-star Ahiram Hotel (3Q) situated overlooking the Bay of Byblos and just a short walk from the old port and souk.
-Facilities at the hotel include a restaurant, bar and terrace.
-Each of the 24 bedrooms is equipped with a telephone, television, tea and coffee-making facilities, hairdryer and free Wi-Fi.
+Spend the next two nights at the 5-star Byblos Sur Mer (4Q), a boutique, beachfront hotel.
+Facilities at the hotel include a restaurant, private seafront deck, bar and a seasonal outdoor pool.
+Each of the 30 bedrooms is equipped with a telephone, television, free Wi-Fi, minibar, safe, and tea and coffee-making facilities.
+B, L, D

 Day 8 Byblos